Skip to content

 Gym Games (K-6)

-Join Spring after school in the gym for a 12 week club where you get to move!
+Join Fall after school in the gym for a 11 week club where you get to move!
 Shake, shuffle, and slide off the school day as students engage in weekly exercises and gym games between 4 and 5:30 that invigorate your student to increase focus and a body calm for time at home!
 For students grades K-5.
 In order to ensure that our high-quality enrichment classes are accessible to all families, Minneapolis Community Education is now offering fees on a sliding scale.
 We're moving to a sliding scale model for program fees so our youth programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Fees cover instructor pay, class supplies, program materials, marketing and scholarships.
 Families are asked to pick the price that they are able to pay.
 As always, we will continue to offer full scholarships upon request.
 When families participate as they are able, in all levels of our sliding scale, the whole program becomes self-sustaining.
 Thank you for your consideration as you sign up for youth programs!

 • Rooted mint cuttings (flickr) (CC BY 2.0)

-• Patrick Lauke (flickr) (CC BY 2.0)
+• David Mulder (flickr) (CC BY 2.0)

 • Tabletop Roleplaying Club (4th, 5th, 6th grades) - Monday and Wednesday, teacher: Tom Ward